solbero/ignoro/README.md

 ### `ignoro list`

-Lists all gitignore templates.
+Lists names of available gitignore templates.
 If no search term is provided, all available templates will be listed.

 ```sh
 > ignoro [OPTIONS] list [TERM]